 On July 30, 1942, the deportations of Jewish Rotterdammers and Jews who lived on the Zuidhollandse Islands started from Loods 24.
-The annual commemoration takes place at the Eva Cohen-Hartogkade at the 'Muur', a part of the wall that surrounded the area in which Loods 24 was located, and the Jewish children's monument, a semicircle with the names of 686 children who died.
-At the initiative of Stichting Loods24 and Joods Kindermonument and the municipality of Rotterdam, the redevelopment of the Eva Cohen-Hartogkade took place in 2022.
-This quay has been greened and provided with new paving.
-The new layout consists of a special landscape design by artist Martine Herman, who has integrated 10.000 unique stones in the walkways between large green areas with gently swaying ornamental grasses.
-The 'empty', unplanted parts of the design refer to the empty spaces that were created in society by the deaths of many Jewish fellow citizens during the Second World War.
-The 10.000 stones, from various Dutch cities, symbolize the approximately 10.000 Rotterdam Jews who never returned.
-The name of this new monument is officially written one below the other:
+The annual commemoration takes place at the Eva Cohen-Hartogkade at the 'Muur', a part of the wall that surrounded the area in which Loods 24 was located, and the Jewish children's monument, a semicircle with the 686 names of children who perished.
+At the initiative of the Loods24 Foundation, the Jewish Children's Monument, and the Municipality of Rotterdam, the Eva Cohen-Hartogkade was redesigned in 2022.
+This quay has been greened and re-paved.
+The new design features a special landscape design by artist Martine Herman, who integrated 10.000 unique stones into the walkways between large green areas with gently swaying ornamental grasses.
+The "empty," unplanted areas of the design refer to the empty spaces created in society by the deaths of many Jewish citizens during World War II.
+The 10.000 stones, originating from various Dutch cities, symbolize the approximately 10.000 Rotterdam Jews who never returned.
+The name of this new monument will officially be written as follows:

 raise